 So, how can you tell if you’re a bad parent?

-The following article will give some signs that indicate there’s trouble in your parenting style.
+The following article will give some signs indicating trouble in your parenting style.

 Bad Parenting Defined

-Bad parenting is a parenting style that may have a negative impact on the child.
+Bad parenting is a parenting style that may hurt the child.
 It can include physical abuse, neglect, emotional abuse, and verbal aggression.

-It’s important to note that there is no one-size-fits-all definition of bad parenting, as what may be harmful to one child may not be detrimental to another child.
+It’s important to note that there is no one-size-fits-all definition of bad parenting, as what may be harmful to one child may not be detrimental to another.